 Miscarriage and child loss is not something people talk about in Wisconsin where I live.
 It is a taboo topic.
 Death itself is often not talked about even though we should talk about it.
 It is inevitable.
 I remember when my husband's Grandpa died and I was so amazed that he and his wife had bought several graveyard plots in the past for themselves and their children so that they could all “be together” in the graveyard.
 It left an impression of love for family, even in the hereafter, on me.

-Soon after, my husband and I decided to get grave plots in the same graveyard.
+Soon after that funeral, my husband and I decided to get grave plots in the same graveyard.
 The cemetery had a “buy one, get one free, plus a free hotel stay at Wisconsin Dells” deal going on.
 I am not kidding!
-We were newlyweds and didn't have the foresight to buy grave plots for our children.
+We were newlyweds at the time, however, and didn't have the foresight to buy grave plots for our children.
 I think I just believed, at the time, that if we had kids, they would live longer than us and could make their own decisions about where their remains would rest.
-In reality, I ended up having four children die by my early 40s.
+In reality, I ended up having four children die (miscarriages) by my early 40s.

 I was so broken inside.
 I sobbed so often.
 I did not know where to go for support or help.
 No one wanted to talk about it and I noticed people avoided me and made excuses to get away from me.
 Finally, I went to my Bible (although, at that time, I had not been reading it or understanding it) as I felt that only God had the answers for me.
 God allowed me, by His amazing grace, to open it to 2 Samuel where David had sinned with Bathsheba and their child was going to die.
 David was in grief and agony just like me.
-He couldn't eat, etc. When the child died, David had peace and knew that his child was with God and that he would go to his child.
+He couldn't eat, etc. When the child died, David had peace and knew that his child was with God and that he (David) would go to his child.
 I realized then that my child was in heaven, but I didn't know for sure if I was going.
 I was at that moment convicted of my own sins and cried out to the Lord and confessed.
 I felt a peace come over me and when I opened my Bible again, God allowed it, by His love and grace to open to the book of 1 John.
 I realized that Jesus took my sin with him and suffered for me on the cross and that I was forgiven and that I too could now go to heaven because of what He did for me.
 I was then filled with peace and hope.
 I started reading my Bible and learned so much (and am still learning).
 I don't feel this is a great way to read your Bible, I just really believe that God allowed, for that moment in time, to show me those things because it was a very big book to me as a new reader and I couldn't find it on my own.
 He knew I was seeking Him with all my heart and allowed me to find Him.

 I went through another miscarriage that same year.
 It was at the eleventh week again, but this time I delivered naturally in my home.
 This time my grieving was different, I had peace and hope even though I had no earthly support.
 I knew that Jesus loved me and that my child was in heaven with his/her brother or sister (it was too early to tell) and that I would be there someday too for eternity, which is a lot longer than I will be here on this earth!
 I also realized that my husband and children were grieving and that it wasn't all about me and that they needed comfort and to be reassured of my love for them.